 Apples are packed with amazing health benefits: weight loss, heart protection, lowering your risk for diabetes, and many more.
 Not only are they good for you, but they taste yummy too!
 The only problem is, the slices we pack for lunch are always an unappetizing brown by the time we dig them out of the fridge.
 Apple slices turn brown because enzymes called polyphenol oxidase (PPO) in the fruit’s flesh react with oxygen in the air.
 The chemical reaction makes the fruit go from a soft yellow to a rotten-looking brown, according to Scientific American.
 If you don’t like eating brown apples, try this five-minute hack that keeps apples from browning.

-If you aren’t crazy about GMOs, there’s another option that’s totally natural.
+Fortunately, there is an apple you can pick up at the grocery store that won’t turn brown for a while—the Opal apple.
 Opal apples are naturally low in PPO, which means they’ll stay crisp and white long after you cut them.
 Serious Eats even tested the claim, and after sitting out unwrapped for more than six hours, the apple had barely any browning.
-Plus, according to the Opal website, they’re the first apple to be verified by the Non-GMO Project, the gold standard for certification.
+And here’s why apples have those little spots on their skin, too.

 You may be wondering if genetic modification plays a role in keeping the fruit’s browning flesh at bay.
 In fact, you may even ask yourself if Opal apples are safe to eat because they can do something most apples can’t.
 But, according to the Opal website, they’re the first apple to be verified by the Non-GMO Project, the gold standard for certification.
 “We understand that some consumers are concerned about genetically modified organism (GMO) products and felt it was important to clarify [that] the natural non-browning characteristic is just that—natural,” said Keith Mathews, CEO of FirstFruits Marketing, in a press release.